Sardinia Itinerary

 60 nautical miles

 Head due north to Alghero, a beautiful coastal town in the northwest corner of Sardinia.
-It’s known for its architecture and unique Catalan culture.
-The city is renowned for its excellent seafood, with some of the best restaurants in the region being found here.
+It’s famous for its architecture and unique Catalan culture.
+The city is famous for its excellent seafood.
 It also has an impressive selection of shops and nightlife, making it a great place to explore during your stay.

-The shallow, sandy beach at Lido di Alghero is a great spot to sunbathe or take a leisurely dip in the crystal-clear waters of the Mediterranean Sea.
+The shallow, sandy beach at Lido di Alghero is a good spot to sunbathe or swim in the crystal-clear Mediterranean Sea.
 Another popular spot is Spiaggia di Maria Pia, a long beach with palm trees and picturesque views.

-For adventure, head out to nearby Isola della Disciola, where you can explore the ruins of a Roman villa, go diving or enjoy the panoramic views.
-Alternatively, the coastal caves and coves along the Riviera del Corallo are great for kayaking and boat trips.
+For adventure, head out to nearby Isola della Disciola.
+Explore the ruins of a Roman villa there, go diving, or enjoy the panoramic views.
+Alternatively, the coastal caves and coves along the Riviera del Corallo are perfect for kayaking and boat trips.

 Day 6 Castelsardo